CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 Note that the _literal_ `2π / 86400` is not an issue -- it's only the
 _variable_ `T₀` that must be declared `const`.

-Alternatively passing the variable as a parameter to `GradientBoundaryConditions` also works:
+Alternatively passing the variable as a parameter to `GradientBoundaryCondition also works:

 ```julia
 T₀ = 20 # ᵒC